lexzane/cinema-app/README.md

 - `GET`: /users/by-email - admin

 First off, to check the work of application you had to add user login details for currently logged-in user in authorization tab.
-For this purpose please use `Basic Auth` type and add login and password information.
+For this purpose, please use `Basic Auth` type and add login and password information.

 POST request example using Postman:
 ```